neuralsorcerer/thermoshift/README.md

 trajectory requires simulating the states that policy would produce.

 ## Installation

+Browse the [documentation guides](docs/index.md), or see [development and documentation](docs/development.md) to build the Sphinx site locally.

 Use Python 3.11 or later.
 Core dependencies are NumPy, PyArrow, filelock, portalocker, and PyYAML; version ranges are defined in